rkoshak/sensorReporter/README.md

     Syslog: yes
     Level: INFO
 ```
-`Syslog` can be any boolean value.
+`Syslog` can be any boolean value, including yes / no.
 When true no other parameters are required.
 `Level` is the default logging level for the core parts of sensor_reporter and any plug-in that doesn't define it's own `Level` parameter.
 Allowed values: `DEBUG, INFO, WARNING, ERROR`